zdharma-continuum/zinit/README.md

 ## Calling `compinit` Without Turbo Mode

-With no turbo mode in use, compinit can be called normally, i.e.: as `autoload compinit;
+With no Turbo mode in use, compinit can be called normally, i.e.: as `autoload compinit;
 compinit`.
 This should be done after loading of all plugins and before possibly calling `zplugin cdreplay`.
 Also, plugins aren't allowed to simply run `compdefs`.
 You can decide whether to run `compdefs` by issuing `zplugin cdreplay` (reads: `compdef`-replay).